Sign in

 protease

-help break down carbohydrates and proteins, promoting efficient digestion and nutrient absorption.
+assist in breaking down carbohydrates and proteins, promoting efficient digestion and nutrient absorption.

 • Enhanced Nutrient Absorption